Skip navigation

 12:30pm – Lunch and union bingo

-From manufacturing, maritime, science and tech, hear from the union women supporting other women to join and thrive in historically male dominated industries and occupations.
+From manufacturing to maritime, science and entertainment, union women are supporting other women to join and thrive in historically male dominated industries and occupations.

 • Tools for change: Bargaining for Equality: A deep dive into the bargaining for equality resources and pitch your case for a new equality entitlement at work!